alessioarcara/ml4cv_assignment/README.md

 ## Overview

-Standard segmentation models fail to detect unexpected road hazards (e.g., animals or lost cargo), posing severe risks to autonomous driving.
-This project tackles **Open-Set Semantic Segmentation**, aiming to identify these anomalies (unknown classes) while maintaining high-quality closed-set segmentation masks (known classes).
+Standard segmentation models are trained on a closed set of classes, forcing them to categorize every pixel into a known label.
+Consequently, when they encounter an unknown object, they erroneously classify it as a known class.
+This project tackles **Open-Set Semantic Segmentation** for autonomous driving to correct this behavior.
+The goal is to detect unexpected hazards (such as animals or lost cargo) by accurately identifying objects that fall outside the training distribution, while maintaining high-quality segmentation masks for known classes.

 <div align="center">
   <p>An example of open-set segmentation</p>